jfriedlein/add_metadata2File_xattr_GUI_py/README.md

 This is set up for Linux using xattr and python.

-Some limitations for xattr exist (data size ~kByte, etc.)
+Some limitations for xattr exist (data size ~kByte, etc.).
+Also note that copying files with xattr can be strange.

 ## How-to
 ### Usage with file explorer caja